MajoTommy/housekeeper-app-dev/docs/FLOWS.md

             -   `durationMinutes` for all services.
             -   `source: 'service_request'`.
-            -   `originalRequestId` linking to the request. ii. `firestoreService.updateBookingRequestStatus()` updates the original request in `/bookingRequests` to `approved_and_scheduled` and adds `scheduledBookingId`. iii.
+            -   `originalRequestId` linking to the request.
+            -   `totalPrice` set to the `finalQuotedPrice` from the approval step. ii. `firestoreService.updateBookingRequestStatus()` updates the original request in `/bookingRequests` to `approved_and_scheduled` and adds `scheduledBookingId`. iii.
 Pending request count/list is refreshed. iv.
 View switches back to the main schedule.